Hansastro/Astro-3D-Printing/README.md

 ![by-nc-sa](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)

 The STL files are accessible per link.
-If you want the source file make some modification, they are available in the repository.
-You have to clone it.
+If you want the source files to make some modifications, they are available in the repository.
+You have just to clone it.